Natalye Childress on the many slow charms of the Polish capital…

 As much as 25 percent of Warsaw consists of green spaces, with eight percent of the city made up of official parks.
 In addition, many of these parks are the grounds of former palaces. Łazienki Park is the largest and is home to multiple palaces, a Roman theater, two orangeries, an observatory, two temples, and various monuments scattered throughout the grounds.
 The oldest park in the city, Ogród Saski, was almost entirely destroyed in the war, but a few structures remain today, including the Tomb of the Unknown Soldier, a fountain, a handful of statues, a water tower, and a marble sundial.
 One of the bigger and more wild parks is Park Skaryszewski in Praga, with its overabundance of greenery alongside ponds and a waterfall.
 For a wide variety of plant life, consider visiting the botanical garden, or for something a bit more unique, head to the rooftop gardens above the University of Warsaw’s library.

 There are dozens of museums in Warsaw that cater to a plethora of interests, but the fortunate thing about this city is that you don’t need to be rich to see a lot.
 One such example is the Museum of Modern Art, which is always free for visitors.
 Though, as the name suggests, it can be obscure in its offerings, the exhibitions change regularly, so there is always something new and interesting on display.
 Many, such as the Poster Museum, Warsaw Uprising Museum, Fryderyk Chopin Museum, and Zachęta National Gallery of Art, have one day each week when admission is free, whereas other spots offer free or discounted admission later in the day.
-But even for those without special prices, the costs are low, with admission often working out to 5 euros or less per person, and discounts available for students and seniors.
+But even for those without special prices, the costs are low, with admission often working out to five euros per person, and discounts available for students and seniors.
 Of particular note: be sure to check out the Neon Museum, located in the aforementioned arts district of Praga, which houses neon signs from the Cold War era, and provides visitors with an evocative glimpse of bygone days.

 Drink The City